Amikz/COMP3040Assignment3/README.md

 ## Description

 The Crypto Wallet Management API offers comprehensive insights and management tools for cryptocurrency wallets associated with a user's account.
 This API enables users to access detailed transaction histories within specific date ranges.
-It is designed to meet to the needs of cryptocurrency investors who require a detailed overview of their digital assets across different wallets.
+It is designed to meet the needs of cryptocurrency investors who require a detailed overview of their digital assets across different wallets.

 ## Endpoints